-Authority and Signature Page for Memorandum of Understanding Between the Southwestern Area Workforce Development Board and the American Job Center Partners me below, I Erin Thompson , certify that I by information on behalf of my entity, Sow All of my question s have been discussed and answered satisfactory.
-My signature certi the terms and con fies that I have the legal authority to bind my agency and that I understand ditions outlined in: The Infra astructure Funding Agreement (IFA) The Infrastructure Agreement (RSA) signed.
-Funding Agreement (IFA) - Please note; The Current Resource Sharing will remain in effect until negotiations with each WIOA required partner is his IFA may be executed in counterparts, each being considered an his MOU expires either: b) L n three years, Ipon amendment, modification, or termination, or On June 30, 2020, whichever occurs earlier.
-Signature 1 $\frac{9/7/18}{\text{Date}}$ ERIN Printed Name and Title THOMPSON ACTING SECRETARY N M Agency Name Dws Agency Contact Inform 841-8405 Agency Contact (HOITH (IO)
+Authority and Signature Page for Memorandum of Understanding Between the Southwestern Area Workforce Development Board and the American Job Center Partners nme below, I Erin Thompson , certify that I ove information on behalf of my entity, Dw_S All of my question ns have been discussed and answered satisfactory.
+My signature cert the terms and cor ifies that I have the legal authority to bind my agency and that I understand nditions outlined in: The Infr astructure Funding Agreement (IFA) The Infrastructure Agreement (RSA) signed.
+Funding Agreement (IFA) - Please note; The Current Resource Sharing will remain in effect until negotiations with each WIOA required partner is this IFA may be executed in counterparts, each being considered an this MOU expires either: b) l n three years, Jpon amendment, modification, or termination, or On June 30, 2020, whichever occurs earlier.
+Zund 1 $\frac{9/7/18}{\text{Date}}$ ERIN Printed Name and Title THOMPSON ACTING SECRETARY N M Agency Name DWS Agency Contact Inform 841-8405 Agency Contact (HOIII audi